The Equestrian Statue of King Charles II

 The Statues as they appeared when ‘discovered’ in 1909

 Baillie Henderson fortunately recovered the Statues of Justice and Mercy from the ‘rubbish’ before they were consigned to the bear’s den and had them taken to his villa in Trinity.
 In 1829 Mr A G Ellis WS, a collector of antiquities, obtained them and placed them in the garden of his home in 37 Drummond Place.
 In 1909 they were ‘discovered’ at this address and the then proprietor allowed the Faculty of Advocates to purchase them for £40.
-Since then the statues have been placed within the Parliament House, whose exterior they once adorned.
+Since then the statues have been placed within the Parliament Hall, whose exterior they once adorned.

 In the photograph of the ‘discovered statues’ shown above a remnant of the original pediment stone depicting a crown surmounted by a cross, and bearing the date 1636 can be seen.
 This has been placed over a doorway in the new façade of Parliament Hall and is the only external fragment of the original gothic frontage remaining.